EljakimHerrewijnen/Gupje/README.md

     * Send/Receive (needs to be implemented by the user)
     * Read/Write *some* registers

 These functions are enough for a processor to run properly.
 The code size of the debugger is currently smaller than 4096 bytes(depends a bit on user setup) but will probably grow to include 1 extra page to support custom functionality.
-Like dumping extra registers and more specific VBAR setups.
+Like dumping extra registers and more specific processor dependent code.

 In the future it should also be possible to add fuzzing and same architecture rehosting.
 Once I find a project to implement this at least.